This is part 1 of a 3 part series designed to give you ideas for running a Harry Potter/Hogwarts camp.

 After the song each camper sits on the chair and wears the sorting hat.
 He or she then reaches into a bag and pulls out a slip of parchment that has the name of their house on it.
 We tell the campers that the sorting hat is guiding their hand to the correct parchment of the house they should be in.
 In reality I use a magic change bag.
 This allows me to control which house they are in.
 You can find a change bag at any magic shop.

 Once they have been sorted campers receive a scarf with their house colors.
-I get these through Amazon, from a company called Blank Apparel.
+I get these through Amazon.
+They are Rugby style.
 The scarves themselves are made by Sportsman.
 They are great quality, very reasonably priced and the shipping is pretty quick.
 The campers love them and the parents are impressed that we give the campers a nice house scarf.

 Owls on the Loose – At some point during the day I tell the kids that I just got a post from John Rakspur, the owner of Eeylops Owl Emporium, telling me that a bunch of his owls had escaped his shop.
 I let the campers know that John told me if any of them catch an owl they can keep it as their own.
 I then let them go outside and hunt for an owl.
 I get a variety of plush owls from Amazon and then we hide them around the camp.
 For an example of the owls I get, click on the link below.